unosonu/unosonu.github.io/_posts/2018-01-31-bernoulli-naive-bayes-over-svm.md

 One of the problems with them is if the number of features is much greater than the number of samples, over-fitting in choosing Kernel functions should be avoided and regularization term becomes crucial.

 Also SVMs do not directly provide probability estimates, these are calculated using an expensive five-fold cross-validation.
-Are they reliable?
-I don't know.
+Also some people try to get probablilites by calculating the distance of the data point from the decision boundary.
+More the distance the more probability.
+But these estimates are not reliable.

 When it comes to multi-class classification, SVC and NuSVC implement the “one-against-one” approach (Knerr et al., 1990).
 On the other hand, LinearSVC implements “one-vs-the-rest” multi-class strategy.
 Note that the LinearSVC also implements an alternative multi-class strategy, the so-called multi-class SVM formulated by Crammer and Singer.
 This method is consistent, which is not true for one-vs-rest classification.